ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how outrage became a billion-dollar industry
+   - Exploring why anger is monetizable
    - Finding the satirical angle
    - Making it relatable and timeless